 Crane Accidents Pose a Risk for Construction Workers

 A crane is a common piece of construction site equipment.
 The bigger the job, the more likely a cane is necessary.
-That is because a crane makes it easy to transport thousands of pounds worth of materials.
-The downside is that crane accidents can and do happen, so the equipment poses a risk for construction workers.
+That is because a crane makes it easy to transport thousands of pounds of materials.
+The downside is that crane accidents can and do happen.

 The main risk associated with a crane is that it can easily tip over.
-If you have ever seen a crane, then you know it is not a small piece of equipment.
-When a crane is set-up improperly, is carrying an overweight load, or is in operation on unstable ground, it can very easily topple over.
+When a crane is set up improperly, is carrying an overweight load, or is in operation while on unstable ground, it can topple over.
 Using a crane during windy weather conditions can cause it to tip over as well.

-When the crane falls over, it might crush the operator or send them flying from the equipment.
-Nearby workers can suffer injury as well.
+When the crane falls over, it can crush the operator or send him flying off the equipment.
+Nearby workers may suffer injury as well.

 The main causes of most crane accidents include:

 - Hitting power lines

 When a crane accident occurs, nearby workers are likely to suffer injuries.
 Others, such as iron workers, riggers, carpenters and non-construction workers on the site may be injured due to a crane accident.